maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 The following features are in approximate priority order.
 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

 ## Minor features to add immediately on completion of 3.0 ##

-* Add back all questions from the diagnostic quiz project as further examples.
+* [DONE] Add back all questions from the diagnostic quiz project as further examples.
-* Introduce a variable so the maxima code "knows the attempt number".
+* Improve the way questions are deployed.
+ 1. [DONE] Deploy many versions at once.
+ 2. Auto deploy.
+E.g. if the first variable in the question variables is a single a:rand(n), then loop a=0..(n-1).
+ 3. Remove many versions at once.
 * Ensure the conditionals in CASText adaptive blocks code makes it into version 3.
 (Aalto)
 * Facility to import test-cases in-bulk as CSV (or something).
 Likewise export.
 * Improve editing UI for test-cases https://github.com/maths/moodle-qtype_stack/issues/15
-* Improve the way questions are deployed.
- 1. Deploy many versions at once.
- 2. Remove many versions at once.
 * Add back remaining input types
  1. dragmath
  2. NUMBAS
+ 3. Dropdown/MCQ input type.
 * Refactor answer tests.
  1. They should be like inputs.
 We should return an answer test object, not a controller object.
  2. at->get_at_mark() really ought to be at->matches(), since that is how it is used.
-* It must be possible to create questions using the dropdown input type.
-Currently there is no way to input the choices.
 * When validating the editing form, also evaluate the Maxima code in the PRTs, using the teacher's model answers.
 * A way to set defaults for many of the options on the question edit form.
 There are two ways we could do it.
 We could make it a system-wide setting, controlled by the admin, just like admins can set defaults for all the quiz settings.
 Alternatively, we could use user_preferences, so the next time you create a STACK question, it uses the same settings as the previous STACK qusetion you created.
+* Introduce a variable so the maxima code "knows the attempt number".
+[Note to self: check how this changes reporting]

 ## Features to add - round two! ##

-### Add back the custom STACK reports ###
+### STACK custom reports ###

-That were available in STACK 2.0.
+* [DONE] Split up the answer notes to report back for each PRT separately.
+* Really ensure "attempts" list those with meaningful histories.
+I.e. if possible filter out navigations to and from the page etc.
+* Introduce "validation notes".
+* Rename the "Reviewing" to "Reporting" in the docs.

 ### Rethink how STACK embed maths ###

-The goal will be to work more closely with how Moodle handles maths, so that the option to use the standard Moodle tex filter, or a custom filter like the OU's is feasible.
+[DONE] The goal will be to work more closely with how Moodle handles maths, so that the option to use the standard Moodle tex filter, or a custom filter like the OU's is feasible.